-After some reflection, I decided I needed a social media cleanse and live more in the moment.
-There are tons of health benefits of unplugging from technology.
+After some reflection, I decided I needed a social media cleanse and to live more in the moment.

 Are You Addicted To Social Media & Technology?

-Was I addicted to social media and technology?
-If you find yourself checking social media every few minutes, you might need a social media detox as well.
+Was I addicted to social media and technology? yes, I was and if you find yourself checking social media every few minutes, you might need a social media detox as well.

 Sure, it’s important to see the sites, do things we have never experienced, taste cuisines that are foreign to us and immerse ourselves in new cultures.

 Detoxing From Social Media

 Does every trip have to be transformative?
-Yes, vacations should be filled with experiences that broaden our perspectives and take us out of our comfort zone, but shouldn’t we also learn to clear our minds and detach from social media?
+Vacations should be filled with experiences that broaden our perspectives and take us out of our comfort zone, but shouldn’t we also learn to clear our minds and detach from social media?

 I am guilty of not being able to do absolutely nothing while on vacation….